AnnLe4869/dormit-second-prototype/README.md

 # DormIt second prototype

+## Warning

+When you develop the app please be very careful about the infinite loop.
+When infinite loop happens you may risk reaching the daily read limit of Firebase because you keep re-render some components and those components in turn keep fetching the resource.
+I cannot find a way to limit the read limit per seconds for Firebase, so please aware of the situation

+One way I find to keep track of the infinite loop that pose risks of infinite fetching data is to look at the `Network` tab in the Developer Tools (if you are using Chrome you can access with shortcut `Ctrl+Shift+I`).
+If you see a lot of tab popping up nonstop then stop the app immediately or close the browser

 ## Overall structure

 This project use **React** as front-end framework and rely entirely on client-side rendering.
 It uses **Firebase** to handle back-end logic, thus has little to no need to create a dedicated server